 - If you will be using the bread over the next three days, you can store it at room temperature in foil, plastic wrap, or a plastic bag.
 Choose a cool, dry place to keep your bread loaf.

-- If you need to store the bread for longer, place the cooled loaf in a storage bag in the freezer.
-Label the bag with the date, contents, and a "use by" date three months in the future.
+- For longer storage, you can freeze the bread.
+Place the cooled loaf in a storage bag in the freezer and label the bag with the date, contents, and a "use by" date three months in the future.
 Allow it to thaw at room temperature for an hour.

 Recipe Variation: Making Rolls

 You can use the same recipe to make milk and honey dinner rolls.
 Add the ingredients to your bread machine and use the dough setting.
 Then remove the dough, divide into 10 to 12 pieces, and shape the dough into rolls on a floured surface.
 Place the rolls in a pan and let them rise for about 45 minutes or until doubled.
 Bake the rolls at 375 F for 15 to 20 minutes or until golden brown.